NCI Graduate Student Recruiting Program

-You get the opportunity to meet the PI and members of the laboratory PRIOR to the official interview.
-This provides valuable information about the lab, allowing you to determine it the lab is a good fit before accepting an offer.
-In addition, investigators hold the accepted applicants in high esteem, as they are competitively selected for the program, rely on the GSRP to fill their open positions.
+You will have the opportunity to meet with numerous PIs and laboratories at the NCI prior to the official interview.
+This provides valuable information about the lab(s), allowing you to determine if a specific lab is a good fit before accepting an offer.
+Moreover, investigators hold the accepted applicants in high esteem, as they are competitively reviewed and selected for the program, rely on the GSRP to fill their open positions.

 Does acceptance into the program guarantee me a position at NCI/NIH?

 No, acceptance does not guarantee a position.
 However, the chances of receiving an offer are higher than if you were to email investigators yourself to inquire about open positions.

 Are the meetings with investigators official job interviews?